nicolas-kuechler/doe-suite/README.md

 The provided script can handle the following result files if they follow the conventions:

-* `csv`: Ideally, the result file should end in `.csv` and contain a header and then one or multiple result rows.
+* `CSV: Ideally, the result file should end in `.csv` and contain a header and then one or multiple result rows.
 Columns in the header and each row should be separated by `,`.
 See the notebook [scripts-demo.ipynb](scripts-demo.ipynb) for how to change the column type from string to a number column.
-* `json`/`yaml`:  Ideally, the result file should end in `.json`, `.yaml`, or `.yml` respectively and contain a **flat (unnested) object** with a single result or a **list of flat objects** with multiple results.
+* `JSON`/`YAML`:  Ideally, the result file should end in `.json`, `.yaml`, or `.yml` respectively and contain a **flat (unnested) object** with a single result or a **list of flat objects** with multiple results.
 A list of objects corresponds to multiple rows in the dataframe.
 Nested JSON objects are flattened (e.g., `{"a": {"b": 1}}` turns to `{"a.b": 1}`) for the dataframe.

-In case your result files follow different conventions, please adapt [scripts/results.py](scripts/results.py) for your needs.
+If your result files follow different conventions, please adapt [scripts/results.py](scripts/results.py) for your needs.

-For more details see the example in the notebook [scripts-demo.ipynb](scripts-demo.ipynb) that shows how to work with the dataframe.
+For more details, see the example in the notebook [scripts-demo.ipynb](scripts-demo.ipynb) that shows how to work with the data frame.

 <!-- LICENSE -->
 ## License